-In the course of your child's education, the school district will keep records as deemed necessary to provide programs to meet his/her needs and interests.
-A cumulative record, whether by handwriting, print, or other means, must be maintained on the history of a student's development and educational progress.
-Such records include health information, test information, summaries of parent conferences, records of academic progress, etc. The District will protect the privacy of such records.
-Parents/guardians or representatives have the right to inspect and review educational records relating to their child, request that a school correct records that they believe are inaccurate or misleading, and have some control over the disclosure of information from the educational records.
-Upon request from officials of another school district in which a student seeks or intends to enroll, the District shall disclose educational records without parent/guardian consent.
-School officials with a legitimate educational interest may also access the records without parental consent as long as the official needs to review the records in order to fulfill his/her professional responsibility.
-(E.C. §49069)
+A cumulative record, whether recorded by handwriting, print, tapes, film, microfilm or other means, must be maintained on the history of a pupil's development and educational progress.
+The District will protect the privacy of such records.
+Parents/guardians have the right to 1) inspect and review the pupil's educational record maintained by the school, 2) request that a school correct records which they believe to be inaccurate or misleading, and 3) have some control over the disclosure of information from educational records.
+School officials with legitimate educational interests may access pupil records without parental consent as long as the official needs to review the records in order to fulfill his/her professional responsibility.
+Upon request from officials of another school district in which a pupil seeks or intends to enroll, the District shall disclose educational records without parental consent.